ankitbioinfo/nico_tutorial/README.md

 NiCo can run any spatial technologies, but it is mainly designed for single-cell resolution spatial technologies such as MERFISH, SEQFISH, and XENIUM.

 We are providing a **first tutorial** on running the NiCo pipeline for the data integration of single-cell RNA sequencing (reference) and single-cell resolution of spatial transcriptomics data (query).
-This tutorial explains all steps of the NiCo pipeline, i.e., annotation of cell types in the spatial modality by label transfer from the scRNA-seq data, prediction of significant cell type niche interactions, and derivation of cell state covariation within the local niche.

 The **second NiCo tutorial** is designed for low-resoution sequencing-based spatial transcriptomics technologies where integration with single-cell RNA sequencing is not required.